-- 1) Type the word "page" and a space, then insert the page number as above. - Press the spacebar once, type the word "of" and a space, then choose Insert > Fields > Page Count.
+- 1) Type the word "page" and a space, then insert the page number as above. - 2) Press the space bar once, type the word "of" and a space, then choose Insert > Fields > Page Count.

-The Page Count field inserts the total number of pages in the document, as shown on the Statistics tab of the document's Properties window (File > Properties).
+Note The Page Count field inserts the total number of pages in the document, as shown on the Statistics tab of the document's Properties window (File > Properties).
 If you restart page numbering anywhere in the document, then the total page count may not be what you want.
-See Chapter 4 (Formatting Pages) in the Writer Guide for more information.
+See Chapter 4 (Formatting Pages) in the Writer Guide for more information Writer Guide for more information.